vvaltchev/tilck/README.md

 Unit tests
 -------------

+In order to build kernel's unit tests, it is necessary first to build the googletest framework with:

+    ./scripts/build_toolchain -s build_gtest

-You could build kernel's unit tests this way:
+Then, the tests could be built this way:

     make -j gtests

-And run them with:
+And run with:

     ./build/gtests